 There is a pharmacy markup of up to 8% allowed for drugs on the Maximum Allowable Price (MAP) and Manufacturer’s List Price (MLP) lists.

-The markup is the manufacturer’s list price plus 10.5% (maximum $250.00) including methadone, or the Maximum Reimbursable Price (MRP) or the Pharmacare Reimbursement Price (PRP) plus 6.0% (maximum $250.00) plus a $1.05 transition fee.
-Exceptions include: ostomy supplies — Actual Acquisition Cost (AAC) plus 10.0% (maximum $50.00) plus a $1.05 transition fee; and compounded extemporaneous products (except methadone and injectables) — AAC plus 2.0% (maximum $50.00) plus a $1.05 transition fee.
+The pharmacy markup is the Manufacturer’s List Price (MLP) plus 10.5% (if the ingredient cost is $3,000 or less) or MLP plus 8% (if the ingredient cost is greater than $3,000), or the Maximum Reimbursable Price (MRP) or Pharmacare Reimbursement Price (PRP) plus 8% (including methadone).
+Exceptions include: ostomy supplies — Actual Acquisition Cost (AAC) plus 10.0% (maximum $50); and compounded extemporaneous products (except methadone and injectables) — AAC plus 2.0% (maximum $50).

 Prince Edward Island

 A maximum 6% markup is allowed for drugs on a Maximum Reimbursable Price (MRP) list.
 When no MRP exists, the allowed markup is 10% on the ingredient cost for brand-name drugs for which the prescription cost is $2,702 or less, to a maximum of $250 per prescription, and 9.25% on the ingredient cost for brand-name drugs for which the prescription cost is more than $2,702.

 A maximum wholesale markup of 8.5% applies to the Manufacturer’s List Price (MLP) for drug products listed in the Newfoundland and Labrador Prescription Drug Program (NLPDP) database.
 A 9% Inventory Adjustment Allowance applies for drug products contained in the Newfoundland and Labrador Interchangeable Drug Products Formulary (NIDPF).

 No pharmacy surcharge can be applied to the prescription cost under any NLPDP plan.